Ackee-Blockchain/trident/documentation/docs/fuzzing/writing-fuzz-test-extra/arbitrary.md

 }
 ...
 ```

 ## Example

+!!! tip

-For a practical example, please refer to the [Examples](../fuzzing-examples.md) section.
+    For a practical example, please refer to the [Examples](../extra/examples.md) section.